ncihtan/htan_missing_manual/data_submission/scrnaseq_data_submission.md

 Metadata requirements are documented in the HTAN Data Model [readthedocs](https://htan2-data-model.readthedocs.io/en/main/) pages.
 This part of the manual describes **file requirements** for level 3_4 h5ad files.

-## HTAN's h5ad Requirements
-HTAN Centers are encouraged to reference the [sc/snRNA-seq RFC](https://docs.google.com/document/d/1XjDLWulYWhnfZrGCg-0_Jh93ytIp3p_01ZrTyymTjoU/edit?usp=sharing) for additional details.
 The HTAN h5ad (AnnData 0.10) requirements are modeled after CELLxGENE's requirements.
 They also include three attributes developed by the Human Cell Atlas (HCA).
 Please see the [Background](#background-h5ad-files-cellxgene-human-cell-atlas) section below for more information about h5ad (AnnData 0.10) files, CELLxGENE and the HCA.

++++ Required File Attributes
 ### Required File Attributes
 Similar to CELLxGENE's [Dataset Requirements](https://cellxgene.cziscience.com/docs/032__Contribute%20and%20Publish%20Data), level 3_4 sc/snRNA-seq h5ad files must contain the following attributes.
 Please see [HTAN_h5ad_exemplar_2025_03_03.h5ad](https://github.com/ncihtan/h5ad/blob/main/exemplars/HTAN_h5ad_exemplar_2025_03_03.h5ad) for an example file which meets these requirements.